ansys/pymapdl/docs/source/getting_started/running_mapdl.rst

    >>> mapdl = launch_mapdl(additional_switches='-smp')

-While this approach has the disavantage of using the potentially slower shared memory parallel mode, you'll at least be able to run MAPDL.
+While this approach has the disadvantage of using the potentially slower shared memory parallel mode, you'll at least be able to run MAPDL.
 For more details on shared vs distributed memory, see `High-Performance Computing for Mechanical Simulations using ANSYS <https://www.ansys.com/-/media/Ansys/corporate/resourcelibrary/presentation/hpc-for-mechanical-ansys.pdf>`_.

 Missing Dependencies on Linux